 - Make sure you consider airline weight and baggage restrictions when packing

-- If you'd like to bring donations for the communities we work with, we recommend bringing toiletries such as soap, toothbrushes, toothpaste, shampoo, plastic combs.
+- If you'd like to bring donations for the communities we work with, we recommend bringing: lightly used shoes for children 5-12 (any size too!), warm winter clothing for children, toiletries such as soap, toothbrushes, toothpaste, shampoo, plastic combs.
 Basic multivitamins and Tylenol are also very helpful.

-- For our service with the community education program, items like peanut butter, nutella, maple syrup, small games like Uno or Crazy 8 & stickers will be great to share culture, food, & traditions with the kids.
+- For our service at the after school program, items like peanut butter, nutella, maple syrup, small games like Uno or Crazy 8, stickers, or books from home will be great to share culture, food, & traditions with the kids.

 Discover Corps Provides: